gadgetbec/BeagleBone-Black-Extended-Memory/README.md

-# PimpMyBeagleBoneBlack
+# BeagleBone-Black-Extended-Memory
-How to super setup the BeagleBone Black from a Mac.
+How to perform an extended memory setup on a BeagleBone Black from a Mac.
 Runs from the SD card and uses the rest of the card as extended memory for the file system.

 ##Step 1: Flash the latest Debian Image##